 Saint Paul, Minnesota

-The renovation of the sanctuary of Saint Mary Church in Norwalk, Connecticut took place in a multi-phase project.
-The main elements of the renovation include a marble sanctuary, altar rail, and ambo.
-The marble side altars are reconstructed, and decorative painting is complete in the sanctuary and the nave of the church.
-The final phase provided a new high altar reredos that serves as the frame for a new painting of the Assumption of the Blessed Virgin Mary by Leonard Porter.
+The interior renovation of Saint Mary Church in Norwalk, Connecticut, took place as a multi-phased project.
+The main elements in phase one focused on transforming the sanctuary with a new marble floor, the addition of a new marble altar rail, a new altar and side shrines, and a new marble ambo.
+Phase two was a decorative paint scheme throughout the interior of the church.
+The final phase provided a new high altar reredos that frames a new painting of the Assumption of the Blessed Virgin Mary by Leonard Porter.

 His Excellency William E. Lori, Bishop of the Diocese of Bridgeport, Connecticut re-dedicated Saint Mary Church on May 7, 2010.
 His homily follows: